lightward/mechanic-tasks/docs/send-an-email-when-a-products-price-goes-below-its-cost/README.md

 # Send an email when a product's price goes below its cost

-Tags: Email, Costs, Products, Price
+Tags: Costs, Email, Price, Products

 This task watches for product updates, and sends an email for each variant that's found to have a unit cost that's greater than the variant's for-sale price.